FENECON Home 10 assembly and operating instructions

 Electric shock in the absence of overvoltage protection

-Death or serious injury to the body and limbs from electric shock due to overvoltage (e.g. lightning strike) transmitted via the network cables or other data cables into the building and to other connected devices in the same network due to a lack of overvoltage protection.
+Death or serious injury to the body and limbs due to electric shock caused by overvoltage (e.g. lightning strike) transmitted via the network cables or other data cables into the building and to other connected devices in the same network due to a lack of overvoltage protection.

 Fire and explosion

-Death or serious injury to the body and limbs due to fire or explosion; in the event of a fault, an ignitable gas mixture may occur inside the Inverter.
-Switching operations in this state can cause a fire or explosion inside the product.
+Death or serious injury to body and limbs due to fire or explosion; in the event of a fault, an ignitable gas mixture may be produced inside the inverter.
+Switching operations in this state can cause a fire inside the product or trigger an explosion.

-- Switch off the AC circuit breaker or, if it has already tripped, leave it switched off and secure it against being switched on again.
+• Switch off the AC miniature circuit breaker or, if it has already tripped, leave it switched off and secure it against being switched on again.

 Fire and explosion with deeply discharged battery modules

-Death or serious injury to body and limbs from fire or explosion due to incorrect charging of deeply discharged battery modules
+Death or serious injury to the body and limbs due to fire or explosion caused by incorrect charging of deeply discharged battery modules

 Arcing due to short-circuit currents

-Death or serious injury to the body and limbs due to burns caused by heat development and electric arcs due to short-circuit currents of the battery modules.
+Death or serious injury to the body and limbs due to burns caused by heat generation and arcing due to short-circuit currents from the battery modules.

-- Comply with all safety instructions from the battery manufacturer
+• Observe all safety instructions of the battery manufacturer.

 Destruction of a measuring device due to overvoltage

-Injuries to the body and limbs due to crushing if dropped during transportation or Assembly of the Inverter
+Injuries to the body and limbs due to crushing when falling during transport or assembly of the inverter

 Sand, dust and moisture